kristianmandrup/roles_mongoid/README.markdown

 * role_strings

 *Update Nov 24, 2010*
+Version 0.3.1 and up is a major refactoring to support Roles Generic 0.3 and above with a new and improved architecture and testing framework.
-I have started developing some basic infrastructure to support embedded role strategies in the future.
+Since 0.3.2 development of some basic infrastructure to support embedded role strategies in the future has been initiated.

 * embed_one_role
 * embed_many_roles